-How to Cut Back on SodaArticle posted in: Lifestyle
+How to Quit Drinking SodaArticle posted in: Diet & Nutrition

 So by now it’s probably pretty clear that you should be so done with soda.
-But how do you quit the carbonated stuff?
-Here are some simple steps to quit your soda habit:
+Not sure how to quit drinking soda?
+Here are four simple steps to quit your soda habit:

 If you’re a daily soda drinker, going completely cold turkey may be difficult—especially since many people report feeling addicted to the sugary stuff.
 Instead, try weaning yourself off slowly.
 If you drink two cans a day, commit to cutting down to one can three days of the week to start.
 Once you’ve mastered that, try trimming your intake even further.